James Holden (producer)

-James Alexander Goodale Holden (born 7 June 1979) is a British electronic music artist and DJ.
-After beginning his career as a DJ and producer, Holden has moved extensively into live performance and founded his own record label Border Community.
+James Alexander Goodale Holden (born 7 June 1979) is an English electronic music artist and DJ.
+After beginning his career as a DJ and producer, Holden has moved extensively into live performance and founded his own record label, Border Community.

 Early career

-Holden grew up in Market Bosworth, Leicestershire, before studying mathematics at Oxford University.
+Holden grew up in Market Bosworth, Leicestershire, and was first introduced to electronic music by a physics teacher at school.
+Holden studied mathematics at Oxford University.

 He started his career in 1999 at age 19 and swiftly gained wider recognition with the release of trance single "Horizons", which he created with the freeware software Buzz.
 This "crossover anthem of the summer of 1999" was picked up by Pete Tong, John Digweed and Nick Warren, quickly propelling Holden to a wider audience.

 In the subsequent years Holden released numerous singles and remixes on various labels including Lost Language, Perfecto Recordings, and Positiva Recordings.
 He was also one-third of Mainline (alongside Duncan Ellis and Hywel Dunn-Davies) and worked with singer Julie Thompson as Holden & Thompson.
 His remix credits for this period include artists such as Madonna, Britney Spears, Depeche Mode, New Order, Nathan Fake and Kieran Hebden & Steve Reid.
 In April 2006, his mix album James Holden At The Controls was Mixmag's 'Album of the Month'.